Article updated: January 04, 2022

 The Topics report provides visibility and insights into topic volume and usage.
 Supervisors can review topic reporting data in two ways:

-- Channel supervisors can select Analytics, choose Exports, and then select Topics in the Export Type list to review topics data.
+- Channel supervisors can go to Exports, and then select Topics in the Export type list to review topics data.

 - Supervisors can go to Reports, and then select Topics.
 Select any channels and any topics for a customized report.

 Note that when a user first opens the Topics report, the top 10 topics for the selected channel and date range appear by default, to provide insight into the most-used topics.